Dinah Marler

 Dinah Marler is a fictional character from the CBS Daytime soap opera Guiding Light, last portrayed by Gina Tognoni from July 5, 2004 to September 18, 2009.

 Casting

 The character was originated by Jennifer Gatti from June 1986 to June 1987.
 Paige Turco assumed the role on June 24, 1987 and played Dinah until February 1989.
 Wendy Moniz next portrayed the character from February 20, 1995 to March 1999.
 In May 2004, it was announced that former One Life to Live actress Gina Tognoni would step into the role of Dinah.
-She debuted in the role on July 6, 2004.
-Following the cancellation of Guiding Light, Tognoni opted out of her contract early.
+She debuted in the role on July 5, 2004.
+Following the cancellation of Guiding Light, Tognoni last appeared on September 18, 2009.

 Tognoni has won two Daytime Emmy Awards for Outstanding Supporting Actress in a Drama Series for the role in 2006 and 2008, and was also nominated in 2007.